-- 1. Precedence of Military Attachés.
+1. Precedence of Military Attachés.
 Rank and date of official accreditation to the U.S. Army determine diplomatic precedence.
-For Military Attachés promoted after accreditation, the date of promotion and original accreditation determine precedence. - 2.
-Flags.
+For Military Attachés promoted after accreditation, the date of promotion and original accreditation determine precedence.

+- 2. Flags.
 If your country's flag is modified or redesigned, please notify Foreign Liaison in writing and provide a full-color paper copy of your country's new flag. - 3.
 Questions Concerning Social Functions.
 For questions concerning social functions, please call the Army Foreign Liaison Protocol Section.
 We ask that you follow these guidelines concerning official social invitations extended to U.S. Army personnel: - Please deliver invitations to Army Foreign Liaison at least 15 calendar days in advance of the event for the best U.S. Army representation. - All invitations extended to Headquarters, Department of the Army Personnel for official social occasions in the greater Washington, DC, area must be sent to Army Foreign Liaison for delivery.
-This policy enables Army Foreign Liaison to help you achieve

-- desired attendance by invitees.
+This policy enables Army Foreign Liaison to help you achieve desired attendance by invitees.
 We ensure all invitations are delivered promptly and monitor responses. - PLEASE DO NOT MAIL INVITATIONS.
 Deliver invitations directly to Foreign Liaison Protocol Section in Room 2E424, or via the Department of Defense (DoD) Diplomatic Courier located in the Pentagon Remote Delivery Facility (RDF) between 1000-1100 hours, Monday through Friday, except U.S. holidays.
 Please note that each invitation must reflect complete TO and FROM addresses. - Invitations extended to U.S. Army general officers and U.S. Army civilian employees of similar rank should be accompanied by a list of all U.S. Service invitees. - When sending invitations to a number of people for a single event, we recommend you fax a complete list of invitees to Foreign Liaison Protocol at 703-697-8412. - Prescribing dress in invitations can be confusing, especially for military uniforms.
-For the next few years, it will be even more confusing as the Army phases out its Green Uniform and transitions to the new Army Service Uniform, which largely mirrors the current Dress Blue Uniform.
-During this transition period, Army personnel may wear either the Army Green or Blue Uniform.
-We emphasize that you at the foreign embassies should not have to guess the appropriate uniform for U.S. Army personnel.
-Please use one of the standard descriptions for the level of dress: formal (rarely used), semi-formal, informal, casual or very casual and

-- U.S. Army personnel will know the correct uniform to wear. - The most confusing category of civilian dress is "casual," and its various versions, such as "business casual" or "smart casual."
+We emphasize that you at the foreign embassies should not have to guess which uniform is appropriate for U.S. Army personnel.
+Please use one of the standard categories of dress: formal (rarely used), semi-formal, informal, casual or very casual.
+Based on that guidance, Army personnel will know the correct uniform to wear.
+If you want all attendees in civilian dress, please make that clear. - The most confusing category of civilian dress is "casual," and its various versions, such as "business casual" or "smart casual."
 The category can include everything from jacket and tie to a polo shirt and slacks.
 To reduce confusion, you should always explain what you mean by "casual" when it is on an invitation. - The following chart illustrates civilian and military standards of dress.
-Note that as the Army phases in the Army Service Uniform and phases out the Green Uniform, the pre-and post-1800 distinction will disappear.

-Catago Civilian Atting LLC Ames Category of Dress Civilian Attire U.S. Army Uniform Formal White Tie Army Mess Dress Uniform Semi- Formal Tuxedo (Black Tie) Army Mess Dress, Dress Blue with Black Bow Tie, or Army Service Uniform (Blue) with Black Bow Tie Informal Business Suit Before 1800: Army Service Uniform (Blue) or Army Green Uniform After 1800: Army Service Uniform or Dress Blue with Four-in-Hand Tie Casual Sports Jacket with or without Tie (Invitation should stipulate this) Army Class B Uniform (Army Service Uniform or Army Green) during hot weather Very Casual Shirt and Slacks with or without Jacket.
+Category of Dress Civilian Attire U.S. Army Uniform Formal White Tie Army Mess Dress Uniform Semi- Formal Tuxedo (Black Tie) Army Mess Dress, or Army Service Uniform with Black Bow Tie Informal Business Suit Army Service Uniform Casual Sports Jacket with or without Tie (Invitation should stipulate this) Army Class B Uniform Note: This is rarely used, and is limited to certain events, usually during hot weather.
+Very Casual Shirt and Slacks with or without Jacket.
 (If more casual attire is desired, such as for a barbecue, the invitation should stipulate this) None